geez0219/website-ng/src/assets/r1.0/api/util/get_num_devices.md

 ```python
 get_num_devices()
 ```
-Return number of devices.
+Determine the number of available GPUs.

 #### Returns:

-* **int** :  Number of GPUs available.
-Returns 1 if no GPU is found.
+    The number of available GPUs, or 1 if none are found.